 Notwithstanding Sub-Saharan Africa’s overall poor performance, a few countries push back against corruption, with notable progress.

 For the second year in a row, Côte d’Ivoire and Senegal have seen significant improvement in the CPI.
 In the last six years, Côte d’Ivoire moved from 27 points in 2013 to 35 points in 2018, while Senegal moved from 36 points in 2012 to 45 points in 2018.

-Gambia improved significantly by seven points since last year, while Seychelles and Eritrea improved by six points and four points respectively.
+Gambia improved significantly by seven points since last year, while Seychelles and Eritrea improved by six points and four points, respectively.

-Comparing the CPI score of 2017 and 2018 shows that Burundi, Congo, Mozambique, and Burkina Faso have seen a decline in 2018 ratings.
+They are comparing the CPI score of 2017 and 2018 shows that Burundi, Congo, Mozambique, and Burkina Faso have seen a decline in 2018 ratings.

 The country is also home to one of Africa’s biggest corruption scandals.
 Recently Mozambique faced indictments of several of its former government officials by US officials.
-The former finance minister and Credit Suisse banker, Manuel Chang, was charged with concealing more than US$2 billion dollars of hidden loans and bribes.
+The former finance minister and Credit Suisse banker, Manuel Chang, was charged with concealing more than US$2 billion of hidden loans and bribes.

 Countries that have not made significant progress in the past year

-South Africa has seen a significant improvement from the Zuma administration and this present administration is taking additional steps to address anti-corruption on a national level, including through the work of the Anti-Corruption Inter-Ministerial Committee.
+South Africa has seen a significant improvement from the Zuma administration, and this present administration is taking additional steps to address anti-corruption on a national level, including through the work of the Anti-Corruption Inter-Ministerial Committee.

 Differences in Policies between the Top Scorers and the Bottom Scorers

 Seychelles scored 66 out of 100 to put it at the top of the region, followed by Botswana and Cabo Verde, with scores of 61 and 57, respectively.